Table of contents

 - Alosetron for women

-To take these drugs, you are expected to consult with your doctor for a prescription.
+To take these drugs, the patient has to consult the doctor for a prescription.

-To overcome IBS and put it in remission and also avoid the risk of developing IBS, there are dietary lifestyles you have to adapt to and foods you have to reduce their intake.
+To overcome IBS, put it in remission, and avoid the risk of developing IBS, there are dietary lifestyles the patient has to adapt to and foods to avoid or reduce their intake.
 Follow these guidelines:

-- Reduce your intake of dairy products like milk and cheese
+- Reduce the intake of dairy products like milk and cheese

-- Manage fibre intake.
-Take them as instructed by your doctor.
-Depending on your condition, you may need to reduce the intake or increase the intake.
+- Manage fiber intake.
+Take them as instructed by the doctor.
+Depending on the condition, the patient may need to reduce or increase the intake.

 - Eat-in small bits and avoid large chunks.

-- Reduce your sugar intake and avoid sugar alternatives.
+- Reduce the sugar intake and avoid sugar alternatives.

 - Avoid gluten

 - Cut down on caffeinated and carbonated products.